 The O2 Arena

-The O2 is an indoor arena and entertainment complex that regularly hosts concerts and events.
+The O2 Arena is an indoor entertainment complex that regularly hosts concerts and events.
 While the arena itself can hold up to 20,000 people, the real magic is found a little higher up – on the roof!
 It’s where urban mountaineers can get to the top of the O2 via a walkway that’s suspended 52m above ground.
 This exhilarating 90-minute climb up the dome-shaped roof is well worth it for the panoramic views you’ll get across all of London.